enriluis/export-accout/Readme.md

 Notes

     Ensure that your Zimbra server is running and that you have the necessary permissions to access the LDAP database.
 The output file contains the email address, display name, password hash, and a constant quota value (e.g., 2048).
+    Remember run the scipt as zimbra user.